 - undo so-called percent encoding (as well as some other stuff)

 Question: So just what does the prefix WCSM stand for?

 Answer: Waterloo Computer System Maintenance.
 That department morphed into something greater but the function prefix remains

 OpenVMS BASIC includes (file extension ".inc")

 Some BASIC demos may require these standalone includes:

-system declarations required to do system calls from BASIC (should not be used for new code development)
+- system declarations required to do system calls from BASIC (should not be used for new code development)

 DCL scripts for building some applications